zackproser/super_catfacts/README.md

 # Super CatFacts Service
-A ridiculously over-engineered CatFacts prank service written in Golang and deployed via Kubernetes
+A ridiculously over-engineered CatFacts prank service written in Golang and deployed via Kubernetes and Google Cloud

 # Pre-requisites
 * A funded Twilio account
 * A valid Twilio phone number
-* A working Kubernetes cluster
+* A working Google Cloud Kubernetes cluster
 * A working Golang installation
 * A valid domain name for mapping to the service